 Effects of the JUMP Program on Elementary Students’ Math Confidence (2004)

-Based on a graduate research study conducted by Kaitlin Hughes at the Ontario Institute for Studies in Education (OISE) at the University of Toronto, this study examines the JUMP program and its effect on students’ math confidence.
+Based on a graduate research study conducted by Kaitlin Hughes at the Ontario Institute for Studies in Education (OISE) at the University of Toronto, this study examines JUMP Math and its effect on students’ math confidence.
 A pre- and post-survey were administered to 120 students in six different classrooms at three different schools.
-Participants ranged from grades 3 and 4 students who had never worked with JUMP curriculum before.
+Participants ranged from grades 3 and 4 students who had never worked with JUMP Math curriculum before.

 Analysis of quantitative and qualitative data shows that there is “a very significant relationship between students’ math confidence and the JUMP program”.
 Analysis reveals that “students both enjoy the program and feel more confident about their math education after receiving the program”.